-- 10.2 A colleague making a disclosure may contact HR for counselling or other support from the College's occupational health service.
+- 10.2 A colleague making a disclosure may contact the People and Culture team for counselling or other support from the College's occupational health service.
 Any such request would remain confidential. - 10.3 Colleagues can also contact the Charity Protect (formerly known as Public Concern at Work) for confidential advice on whistleblowing issues.
 Contact details are as follows: